project-sunbird/sunbird.org-docs/developer-docs/installation/install_sbportal.md

     npm install
     ```

-## Configuring the Environment & Services Stack
+## Configuring the Environment and Services Stack

 1. Configure the following system environment variables in the terminal which you have opened